ali-py3/ali-py3/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Game Store
+- 🔭 I’m currently working on Game Store and Real State
 - 🌱 I’m currently learning Penetration Testing and Network
 - 👯 I’m looking to collaborate on OpenSource Projects
 - 📫 How to reach me: ali.pzk.81@gmail.com